 Material Warranties From the Manufacturer

 Labor warranties cover the cost of materials and labor to fix leaks after a repair has been made.
 They are what is valuable to the consumer because the consumer doesn’t want to be responsible for a roof that is leaking after they have paid to fix it!
-These types of warranties can vary from covering the entire roof to covering specific locations that were repaired.
-It is very important to read the details of your warranty as there are specific exclusions that can be included that still leave the consumer liable for leaks in some cases.
+These types of roof warranties can vary from covering the entire roof to covering specific locations that were repaired.
+It is essential to read the details of your warranty as there are exclusions that can leave the consumer liable for leaks in some cases.

 Manufacturer’s Labor Warranties

 Manufacturer’s labor warranties can only be provided by a contractor who is certified by a manufacturer to install their product.
-These are THE BEST warranty a customer can have.
-There are 3 main reasons:
+These are THE BEST types of roof warranties a customer can have.
+There are three main reasons:

-1. Manufacturers like Firestone and GAF will likely never go out of business.
-If your roofer gives you a labor warranty and their business doesn’t last as long as your warranty you are in trouble!
+1. Manufacturers like Firestone and Versico will likely never go out of business.
+If your roofer gives you a labor warranty and their company doesn’t last as long as your warranty you are in trouble!
 Therefore, you can confidently rely on the warranty being intact if you need it.

 2. The manufacturer acts as a third party inspector.
-They are the one who is liable for warranty claims, therefore, they send their own technicians out to make sure a roof was installed “by the books.”
-This means that you don’t have to worry if the roof was installed properly or not because some contractors cut many corners when no one is there to check their work.
+They are the one who is liable for warranty claims.
+Therefore, they send factory technicians out to make sure a roof was installed “by the books.”
+Customers don’t have to worry if the roof was installed correctly or not because some contractors cut corners when no one is there to check their work.

-3. Manufacturers offer full warranties up to 30 years.
-A standard roofing company cannot keep the liability for this type of warranty for that long of a duration.
+3. Manufacturers offer full warranties for up to 30 years.
+A typical roofing company cannot shoulder the liability for this type of warranty for that long of a duration.
 If you want peace of mind for the long haul, make sure to get this type of warranty.